microsoft/pyright/docs/type-concepts.md

         return "yes"
     elif color === Color.GREEN:
         return "no"

+def func4(value: str | int) -> str:
+    if isinstance(value, str):
+        return "received a str"
+    elif isinstance(value, int):
+        return "received an int"
 ```

-If you later added another color to the enumeration above (e.g. `YELLOW = 4`), Pyright would detect that `func3` no longer exhausts all members of the enumeration and possibly returns `None`, which violates the declared return type.
+If you later added another color to the `Color` enumeration above (e.g. `YELLOW = 4`), Pyright would detect that `func3` no longer exhausts all members of the enumeration and possibly returns `None`, which violates the declared return type.
+Likewise, if you modify the type of the `value` parameter in `func4` to expand the union, a similar error will be produced.

+This “narrowing for implied else” technique works for all narrowing expressions listed above with the exception of simple falsy/truthy statements and type guards.
+These are excluded because they are not generally used for exhaustive checks, and their inclusion would have a significant impact on analysis performance.

 ### Narrowing Any